Let's Be Very Clear About What Breitbart's Leaked Google Video Shows

 Advertisement

 Let’s be very clear: This is a natural reaction that millions of Americans had to Trump’s victory.
-Pichai and Brin are both immigrants, and Brin is also refugee.
+Pichai and Brin are both immigrants, and Brin is also a refugee.
 These are both groups that Trump expressed naked hostility in no uncertain terms towards during the campaign.
 As anyone could have foreseen, he has become even more openly virulent in his bigotry since and chafed against democratic restrictions on his authority.

 Neither is this some sort of secret conspiracy.
 Brin later joined protests against Trump’s noxious immigration orders, and Pichai was also outspoken in his opposition.
 They were joined by many of their staff.
 So to the extent that this is a “LEAKED VIDEO,” as Breitbart characterized it, it reveals very little that anyone didn’t already know.